Ranked (musical): Productions

 Granite Bay High School's production ran from April 4 until April 13, 2019.
 The performance was directed by book writer Kyle Holmes, and musically directed by composer David Taylor Gomes.

 The Granite Bay High School cast held an encore concert-style performance on June 8, 2019 at the historic Crest Theater in Downtown Sacramento.
 The performance was directed by Joelle Robertson.

 In August 2019, Ranked was further developed at the UC Davis Department of Theatre and Dance's third annual Ground and Field Theatre Festival.
 The production was directed and choreographed by Broadway veteran Mindy Cooper, and starred Chloe Boyan from the original Granite Bay High School cast, and Shelby Wulfert, from Disney Channel's Liv and Maddie.

-The show is currently running at Grant's Pass High School, from November 4th 2022 to November 9th 2022.
-It's being directed by Julia Cuppy, with around 30 actors participating, and about 10 crew members helping with mics, lights, etc.

-The show is currently being licensed by high schools across the country, having already mounted productions at Davis Senior High School, Narragansett High School, Cupertino High School, and Princeton Day School.

-On February 21, 2020, it was announced that the presentation would be filmed as part of an HBO documentary.

 A 29-hour industry reading of Ranked was scheduled to be presented in New York City on March 20, 2020 in an attempt to secure a lead producer for the project.
 The reading was to be managed by Daryl Roth Theatrical Management, and held at the Daryl Roth Theatre.
 The presentation was cast by Stephanie Klapper Casting, and auditions were filmed as part of the HBO project.
-The cast was announced on March 11, 2020.
-On March 12, 2020 the Ranked social media announced that the reading would be postponed, presumably as a result of the coronavirus outbreak.
+On February 21, 2020, it was announced that the presentation would be filmed as part of an HBO documentary, that would later become "My So-Called High School Rank."
+On March 12, 2020 the Ranked social media announced that the reading would be postponed as a result of the coronavirus outbreak.

+The show has been licensed by high schools and colleges around the world.

 Recordings

 Ranked, A Musical Concept Album was released on February 28, 2020.
 The album was mixed and mastered by Andrew Heringer.

-All proceeds from the album are being donated to the Sugarloaf Station Foundation 501(c)(3).
+In November 2020, Joshua Dela Cruz and Amanda Dela Cruz released a cover of the song "Come Up For Air."

+In January 2023, Broadway and TikTok performers Amber Ardolino, JJ Niemann, and Alex Wong released a cover of the song "Eye on the Prize."

 Cast

-Response

-The production received positive reviews.
-Courtney Symes of BroadwayWorld.com described Holmes' book as accurately capturing "the angst and drive and occasional hopelessness that these kids must be feeling on a daily basis" and Gomes' music as a "bright beacon that shines."
-Commenting on its relevance, Symes noted that "It could well be a new requirement-all high school theatre groups shall have Ranked in their catalog, like a modern-day Grease."

-The UC Davis Ground and Field production received three 2019 BroadwayWorld Regional Awards for Sacramento: Mindy Cooper for Best Direction of a Musical (non-professional), Chloe Boyan for Best Actress in a Musical or Play (non-professional) and the entire production for Best Musical (non-professional).
+Casts for the original production, as well as the developmental workshop at UC Davis and the concept album.